kdave/btrfs-progs/Documentation/Feature-by-version.rst

         DUP metadata works with zoned mode

 5.18 - encoded data ioctl
-        New ioctls to read and write pre-encoded data (ie. no transformation and directly written as extents), now works for compressed data
+        New ioctls to read and write pre-encoded data (i.e. no transformation and directly written as extents), now works for compressed data

 5.18 - *removed balance ioctl v1*